Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 - Data compliance.
 Align security implementations with common data protection laws, such as GDPR and CPRA, as well as industry requirements, for example, HIPPA for healthcare or GLBA for finance.

 - Strict access controls and user permissions.
-To prevent unauthorized access, strictly define who can access specific data and what can they do with it across cloud environments.
+To prevent unauthorized access, strictly define who can access specific data and what they can do with it across cloud environments.

 - Automation.
 To successfully adapt and scale security across complex and evolving cloud environments, businesses need to rely on AI and automation.
 You can infuse this into your cloud environment with specialized cybersecurity tools and APIs created by cloud providers to streamline security at scale.